replicatedhq/help-center/content/guides/kubernetes-with-ship/create-a-release.md

 {{< linked_headline "Create an Application" >}}

-To begin, log in (or create an account) on [vendor.replicated.com](https://vendor.replicated.com).
+To begin, log in (or create a new team) on [vendor.replicated.com](https://vendor.replicated.com).
 If you already have an account on [console.replicated.com](https://console.replicated.com), you can use it here too.

 If this is your first time logging in, you'll be presented with a "Create your Application" page.
 If not, you'll need to click `Create new app` in the top-left application selector.